 While we like this as a firmer option, we think it could be improved with firmer edges.
 Other firm pillows did better at supporting our heads when we tried to read while lying on our side.
 Also, after repeated use, the cover fabric of the pillow began to pill.
 That said, this is a high-value product for those looking for a quality option on a limited budget.

-The Sleep Artisan Luxury Side Sleeper Pillow was only lost to our favorite by a smidge; we love this pillow too.
+The Sleep Artisan Luxury Side Sleeper was only lost to our favorite by a smidge; we love this pillow too.
 The long crescent shape rolled accommodatingly along with our lead tester, who tends to sleep with all the restfulness of a horizontal tornado.
 We really like the fill, which nicely fills the cover even when adjusted to be thinner.
 The sideband that helps keep its shape is also softer than the Honeydew pillow, which is a nice benefit.

-The Tempurpedic Tempur-Ergo Cooling Neck Pillow is definitely the firmest pillow we tested, and for those that really like supportive pillows, it's the way to go.
-Tempurpedic has a history of making quality memory foam pillows and mattresses, and this pillow is no exception.
+The Tempur-Pedic Tempur-Ergo is definitely the firmest pillow we tested, and for those that really like supportive pillows, it's the way to go.
+Tempur-Pedic has a history of making quality memory foam pillows and mattresses, and this pillow is no exception.
 It's a solid block of memory foam, but it's plenty cool, whereas some memory foam pillows can be total heat sinks.

-We do wish this pillow had a bit of adjustability, as again it is one solid piece.
-However, you can buy it at different sizes and thicknesses.
-There is also a bit of annoyingly stiff piping sewn onto the edges of each side, which you can feel through pillowcases and this seems unnecessary.
-Also, we wish the pillow could entirely be washed — only the removable cover is washable.
+We wish this pillow had a bit of adjustability, as again, it is one solid piece.
+However, you can buy it in different sizes and thicknesses.
+There is also some annoyingly stiff piping sewn onto the edges of each side, which you can feel through pillowcases, and this seems unnecessary.
+Additionally, we wish the entire pillow could be washed, but only the removable cover is washable.
 Still, we recommend this to anyone who likes a very supportive pillow, or who has neck pain from pillows that aren't firm enough.